 Yep, there is a mat for embossing.
-The embossing mat is is a bit thicker with a slightly padded feel to allow the embossing tool room to make an embossed dent in your project.
+The embossing mat is a bit thicker with a slightly padded feel to allow the embossing tool room to make an embossed dent in your project.
 I have more information on the embossing kit further down the post.
-I have also included a video from Julie Fei Fan Balzer as well.
-For those of you who don’t know Julie, she is a Brother representative and has some really helpful videos.

 Using your cutting machine for fabric

-I have high tack fabric sheets.
+I have high-tack fabric sheets.
 I don’t really use mine however if you need extra tack then they are certainly an option to look into.
-They have been designed to assist with holding sewing fabrics down however you may be better using Terial Magic or if it is for applique I use web bond or Heat n Bond which is like very fine interfacing except that it irons onto fabric and is a bit like double-sided tape only the fabric version.
-This is an iron on product.
+They have been designed to assist with holding sewing fabrics down however you may be better off using Terial Magic or if it is for applique I use web bond or Heat n Bond which is like very fine interfacing except that it irons onto fabric and is a bit like double-sided tape only the fabric version.
+This is an iron-on product.

-The advantage of Terial Magic is that itcan be sprayed on and washes out again whereas the web bond retains a little stiffness and is more suitable for applique.
+The advantage of Terial Magic is that it can be sprayed on and washed out again whereas the web bond retains a little stiffness and is more suitable for applique.

 I found this video on Terial Magic and have included it for those who are interested.